01 of 20

 Can you ever go wrong with Polish food?
 Old Montreal's Stash Café is not the usual spot you'd associate with brunch though.
-They don't even open on weekends until noon.
-But bear with me here.
-Their lunch menu lends so well to brunch, it might as well be stand-in for the hybrid meal.
+They don't even open on weekends until noon, but their lunch menu lends so well to brunch that it might as well be a stand-in for the hybrid meal.

 When: Monday to Thursday 11:30 a.m. to 10 p.m., Friday 11:30 a.m. to 11 p.m., Saturday noon to 11 p.m., Sunday noon to 10 p.m.

 Location: 200 St. Paul West, corner of St. Nicholas; (514) 845-6611

 Getting there: Place d'Armes MetroContinue to 17 of 20 below.